adorad/adorad/docs/COMPILER.md

 The main files are:

-1. `cmd/adorad/adorad.hzl` => The entry point.
+1. `cmd/adorad/adorad.ad` => The entry point.

 - Adorad figures out the build mode.
 - Constructs the compiler object (`struct Adorad`).
-- Creates a list of .hzl files that need to be parsed.
+- Creates a list of .ad files that need to be parsed.
 - Creates a parser object for each file and runs `parse()` on them.
 - The correct backend is called (C, JS, x64), and a binary is compiled.